 It’s not a Tax Break for Recipients

 On the surface, the change looks like a tax break for alimony recipients, since the alimony they receive will now be tax-free.
-However, in effect the changes will likely squeeze both payors and recipients financially.
-Because payors are usually in a higher income tax bracket, the amount they are able to deduct on their alimony payments is usually larger than what recipients currently pay in taxes on that alimony.
-That means that payors will simply have less room to negotiate higher alimony payments, which in turn will mean less money for recipients.
+However, in effect the changes will likely squeeze both payers and recipients financially.
+Because payers are usually in a higher income tax bracket, the amount they are able to deduct on their alimony payments is usually larger than what recipients currently pay in taxes on that alimony.
+That means that payers will simply have less room to negotiate higher alimony payments, which in turn will mean less money for recipients.

 Maryland Family Law & Divorce Lawyer